@ £ £ £ i P 3

 Employment

-You will be employed directly by the school, for 30 - 40 hours per week (5 of those hours include College contact days).
+You will be employed with a contract directly by the school, for 30 - 40 hours per week (6 of those hours to be off the job hours, these include College day’s on alternative weeks and the week between the off the job hours will be covered at work premises).

 You will be on a term time only contact, however you will be contracted to work over the February half term in the second year to upskill and prepare you for the End Point Assessment.